 Our first stop is at SEAFDEC (Southeast Asian Fisheries Development Center), also known as Igang Marine Sanctuary.
 We toured the facility, looked at fish pens and listen how the sanctuary does marine research through the help of local scientists, some graduates from the top university in the country.
 The sanctuary also holds private seminars for businessmen, teaching them proven methods for enhancing fish growth and so on.

 SEAFDEC offers educational tour, so it may not suit everybody’s taste.
 We both happened to like it.
 Hali was delighted to see pawikans, which seem friendly to people.
 We threw food pellets in the fish pens, watching how aggressive some of the fish species are.
 We also bangus or milkfish, lapu-lapu, pompano, lion fish and other kinds of fish I’d forgotten the names of.
 Meanwhile, I liked SEAFDEC because it reminds of Juag Lagoon Sanctuary in Sorsogon, which is maintained through Kuya Alex’s passion for taking care of the marine life.
 We saw the same knowledge, diligence and passion in here.

 We headed next to Ave Maria Island and Pawikan Island.
 Pawikan Island is no longer home for pawikans, as the turtles have already been transferred elsewhere.
-It was still low tide though and we couldn’t get across, so we simply snorkeled near the boat.
+It was still low tide though and our boat couldn’t get across, so we chose to snorkel near the boat.

 A land tour in Guimaras requires 5 hours at most, due to great distances between land attractions.
 Some of these aren’t really worth visiting based on what I read from blogs online.
 We only chose selected stops from the list.

 The Guisi Lighthouse is the farthest land attraction in Guimaras and also my favorite among the places we’ve visited here.
 It’s an 18th century architectural work built to guide ships steering along Panay Gulf.
 The lighthouse has turned rusty, the walls in the ruins taken over by plant roots.
-It’s perfect for photo-shoots.
+The Guisi Lighthouse is perfect for photo-shoots.

 The Trappist Monastery grounds features a church and a store for buying pasalubong, especially local delicacies.
 There are assorted mango-flavored delicacies such as mango bars and mango otap, different-flavored crinkles, mango and calamansi jams, among others.
 There are also religious and souvenir items such as keychains and wallets.